WladsOnFire/quotes-chat/README.md

 - Welcome emails (with resend API support)
 - Image sharing in chat using Cloudinary
 - Anti-bot security and API rate limiting via Arcjet
-- Google Authentication (in development)
+- Google Authentication (not working by the moment, in development)
 - 3 built-in chat bots that reply with quotes when the user sends a message

 ---